xyeres/react-and-a-rest-api-v1/README.md

 To get running:
 - cd into `/api` and run `npm install` and then `npm run` to start REST server
 - cd into `/client` and run `npm install` and then `npm run` to start App

+## Exceeds Expectations Features:
+- Display user friendly messages
+    - NotFound - Display a message letting the user know that the requested page can't be found.
+    - Forbidden - Displays a message letting the user know that they can't access the requested page.
+    - UnhandledError - Display a message letting the user know that an unexpected error has occurred.
+- Persist user credentials
+- Redirecting the user after successfully signing in